Finding An Anxiety Service Dog

 Are support and service animals the same?

 Service animals and support animals can serve the same purpose for the people they belong to, but they are very different both legally and in training.
 According to the Americans with Disabilities Act, ADA service animals are working animals.
-The service dog or emotional support animal, usually a dog, has been trained specifically to aid in tasks for a person with a disability or disabling anxiety.
+The service dog or emotional support animal, usually a dog, has been trained to perform and aid in tasks for a person with a disability or disabling anxiety.
 This is why domesticated dogs are often considered the best service animals; service dogs can be trained more easily to perform specific tasks on demand.
 If the owner has a service dog for anxiety, the dog must be able to assist during an anxiety attack or with other symptoms of anxiety to qualify as a psychiatric service dog.
-A service dog for dog owners with epilepsy or diabetes is trained for a different service specific to the owner’s needs.
+A service dog for dog owners with epilepsy or diabetes is trained for a different service specific to the owner’s needs and health conditions.

 On the other hand, support animals are more likely to be from various species.
 This animal can provide comfort for people with anxiety but is not necessarily trained for specific tasks.
 For example, an autistic child may have an emotional support animal because they experience anxiety.
 This could be a support dog who lays in their lap, a rabbit whose soft fur comforts them, or even a goldfish whose back-and-forth swimming calms them.
-A support animal may help with depression or anxiety because of the bond it shares with its owner.
+A support animal may help with depression or anxiety because of the bond it has with its owner.
 However, it has not been trained to qualify for a service certification and doesn’t have the training to prevent anxiety, only to calm its symptoms after an episode.

 Is a service dog certified, or does it need to be registered?